If you’re here, I assume you’re either planning a couples road trip with your significant other or you’re already on one.

 These moments can create tension, and not stopping can swiftly cause the mood in the car to change.

-To counteract this, make a point of pulling over and taking regular rest stops.
+To counteract this, remember to take frequent breaks when driving long distances.
 Take some time to unwind and stretch your legs before getting back in the car.

 After all, a road trip isn’t a race, you should be enjoying yourself as you go.